headlinez.news Live news trend intelligence

 Are supplements or wearables completely ineffective for heart health?

-Coverage suggests they are not inherently harmful but emphasizes that their benefits are often overstated compared to proven daily habits like diet and exercise.
+Coverage suggests they are not beneficial *on their own*—experts emphasize that supplements and gadgets should complement, not replace, proven habits like diet and exercise.

 Coverage (7)